ArtPoon/slides/markdown/mbi3100-alignment.md

   2. Align a sequence to group of sequences.
   3. Align two groups of sequences.

+* To calculate the alignment score of two groups, average over all pairs between groups.
 * Preserve all gaps as we proceed down to the root.

 ---